-This crayon carver will probably be a joint gift for the kids.
+This crayon carver is a joint gift for the kids.
 They may be 13 and 15, but I know they’ll still find it cool.
 We found it at Goodwill for $1.99, and paid for it with our $10 off $20 coupon, so it was free!
 And when we went to wrap it, we discovered it was still in the plastic.

 My youngest daughter has been dying to make her own bath bombs, so I ordered her a bunch of molds.
 I paid for them with another Amazon gift card that I earned through Dealspotr.